Consumer Medicine Information

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (tel: 13 11 26) for advice, or go to Accident and Emergency
+Immediately telephone your doctor or the Poisons Information Centre (telephone: 13 11 26) for advice, or go to Accident and

 Do this even if there are no signs of discomfort or poisoning.